airzym/AmongUs/README.md

 ### Doors

 Doors are only available in The Skeld and Polus.
 In The Skeld, when doors are closed they will reopen on a timer.
 In Polus, the doors need to be opened manually by flicking all of the switches to the same side (the lighter red side).

+## Hide & Seek Rules

+Hide & Seek is a different rule set.
+There is only 1 imposter.
+The imposter vision is reduced down to 0.25x and the crewmate vision is increased to 5x.
+This means the crew will have maximum vision but the imposter won't be able to see anything.
+The tasks will all be short and number of tasks and the kill cooldown will be adjusted for the number of players.
+At the start of the game, the imposter needs to wait until they can disable comms before moving.
+Crewmates can't fix comms until they know there are only 4 players left.
+Once comms are fixed, no other sabotages can be called.
+The goal is for the 1 imposter to kill all crewmates before the crewmates complete all of their tasks.
+These are the only two ways to win.
+Crewmates can report bodies to check to see how many people are left but voting must be skipped, and can also report to reset the kill cooldown.
+Imposters can also report bodies to reset everyone back to spawn if they lose track.
+Unlike the standard game, mics don't need to be muted and the imposter can tell people that they're the imposter, as can the crew.
+Dead players shouldn't warn other players about where the imposter is.